aqlaboratory/openfold-3/README.md

 ## Benchmarking
 OpenFold3-preview performs competitively with the state of the art in open source protein structure prediction, while being the only model to match AlphaFold3 on monomeric RNA structures.

-TODO: Add benchmarking results here
+Additional Benchmark results coming soon.

 ## Documentation